jordanfb/PicoCADToolKit/README_FOR_PICOTOOLKIT.txt

 2) It will copy the contents of that mesh into the selected mesh to edit (that you can set in the header) when you press the "Copy Mesh into Selected Mesh" button.
 It will not allow you to copy a mesh into every mesh at once (because that would include itself!)
+3) If you want to move the contents of a mesh into another mesh and remove the original use "Merge Mesh Into Selected Mesh" instead of Copy.
+This will remove the original mesh and move it into the selected mesh.
-3) There is currently no way to separate these meshes so PLEASE MAKE A BACKUP
+4) There is currently no way to separate these meshes so PLEASE MAKE A BACKUP

 On the right is the menu for merging vertices:
 If you like overlapping vertices to create the perfect shape this menu is for you!